 Dunmore hillfort, near Bochastle just west of Callander, is a well-known local landmark and nationally important monument.
 As part of our Archaeology project, the hillfort was recently surveyed using drone-based photogrammetry, a form of aerial survey that allows us to see sites from new perspectives and creates highly accurate 3D terrain models by “stitching” together hundreds of individual photographs.
 Matt Ritchie, National Environment Advisor (Historic Environment), from Forestry and Land Scotland tells us how cutting-edge technology can help us to better understand our ancient history.

 The Iron Age hillfort of Dunmore above Callander is probably around 2,500 years old, give or take a few centuries.
 Located within the Woodland Trust’s Glen Finglas estate, the fort is set on a prominent knoll on the southern slopes of Ben Ledi (at NN 601 076).
-Four prominent ramparts enclose the eastern slopes of the knoll, with steep cliffs defending its south-western arc.
+Four prominent ramparts enclose the western slopes of the knoll, with steep cliffs defending its south-eastern arc.
 The site has never been excavated, but it was likely the seat of a local Celtic chief.

 In March 2019, Skyscape Survey carried out a drone-generated photogrammetric survey of the hillfort, combining the results with innovative visualisation techniques to produce a suite of new illustrations.
 Here, surveyor Hana Kdolska is preparing the DJI Inspire quadcopter drone before its flight.